bioinfo-pf-curie/RNA-seq/docs/output.md

 Several tools can be used to generate a raw counts table showing the number of reads per genes and per samples.
 By default, the STAR mapper allows to align and to counts reads per gene.
 Addition tools such as `featureCounts` or `HTSeqCounts` are still commonly used.
-For details about these tools, see the [featureCounts help page](http://bioinf.wehi.edu.au/featureCounts/) or the [HTSeqCounts help page](https://htseq.readthedocs.io/en/release_0.11.1/count.html))
+For details about these tools, see the [featureCounts help page](http://bioinf.wehi.edu.au/featureCounts/) or the [HTSeqCounts help page](https://htseq.readthedocs.io/en/release_0.11.1/count.html).

 According to the tool used, MultiQC should report the number of reads assigned to a gene features.
 A high fraction of non assigned reads usually means that many reads do not overlap coding regions.

-Counts files are firt generated per sample, and are then merged using a custom R script.
+>**NB:** Counts files are firt generated per sample, and are then merged using a custom R script.
 At this step, we also generate a TPM (transcript per million)-normalized count table.
 The TPM file can be seen as a table of expression values.
 However, note that this type of normalization is not adviced for downstream analysis such as differential analysis.
-For furhter information about TPM calculation, see the [RNAseq blog page](https://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/)
+For furhter information about TPM calculation, see the [RNAseq blog page](https://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/).

 **Output directory: `results/counts`**